RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 The icons are sourced from Font Awesome.

 Fonts are sourced from Google Fonts.
+I decided on Lobster, because it seemed playful while remaining legible and professional.
+Open Sans was one of the recommended pairings, which was a nice clean font.

 <ins>Wireframes</ins>